PropelAuth/nextjs/README.md

 You'll need to set the following .env variables in your Next.js application:

 - NEXT_PUBLIC_AUTH_URL
+- PROPELAUTH_AUTH_URL (optional)
 - PROPELAUTH_API_KEY
 - PROPELAUTH_VERIFIER_KEY
 - PROPELAUTH_REDIRECT_URI

-You can find the NEXT_PUBLIC_AUTH_URL, PROPELAUTH_API_KEY, and PROPELAUTH_VERIFIER_KEY variables for your application in the PropelAuth Dashboard under Backend Integration.
+You can find the NEXT_PUBLIC_AUTH_URL, PROPELAUTH_AUTH_URL, PROPELAUTH_API_KEY, and PROPELAUTH_VERIFIER_KEY variables for your application in the PropelAuth Dashboard under Backend Integration.

 When you copy the PROPELAUTH_VERIFIER_KEY from the PropelAuth dashboard, it will automatically paste into your .env file with line breaks.
 However, due to the way some systems interpret multiline environment variables, you will need to edit the verifier key value to include ‘\n’ instead of newline characters.
 For example: